joyboy67/isotop/README.md

   Firefox is also making calls to google and can't be unveiled for now (see
   <https://marc.info/?l=openbsd-misc&m=152872551609819&w=2>)
 * Alt_L is mapped as Esc for vi users :)
+* Translations are included : english and french for now.

 Why this name ?
 ---------------